-4.1.5 With growing concerns on content and scheduling of programmes in race for higher ratings, the issue has wide public interface and deserve some form of regulatory guidance.
+4.1.5 With growing concerns on content and scheduling of programmes in race for higher ratings, the issue has wide public interface and deserve some form of regulatory interface.
 The method and the way of monitoring should be such as to promote a healthy competition among the players, optimize use of the resources and produce reliable results so as to address the concerns of stakeholders involved.
-There is a perception that some form of monopoly is functional in the field of the rating services as of now and even if the agencies are efficient in their procedures and processes, the coverage and scales of the investment to be made by the operators needed to be revisited.
+There is a perception that some form of monopoly is impacting the rating services as of now and even if the agencies are efficient in their procedures and processes, the coverage and scales of the investment to be made by the operators needed to be revisited.